mladenbojovic75/fastapi-course/README.md

 ## Keycloak

+**NOTE:** Keycloak is not used yet anywhere in the code. so you do not need to enable it.
+I plan to implement it as an IAM solution refactoring current code.

 Keycloak resources are set to CPU: 512m and memory:512M, as these are minimum settings that worked with local k8s deployment.